Archerious/bgw210-root/README.md

 - A BGW210

 [Back to menu](#menu)
-## Extract Certificates
+## Extract Certificates Tested
-The certificates extracted from both NVG589 and BGW210 work fine from my tests.
+The certificates extracted from both NVG589 and BGW210 work fine from my tests using Mikrotik's RB4011 and CCR2004 w/switch in front to remove VLAN0 802.1p tags that AT&T feels they MUST use.

-### BGW210

-# Downgrade
+### Downgrade

 Download the signed 1.0.29 firmware, then go to http://192.168.1.254